Ironikus/wp-webhooks/readme.txt

 * Make sure we also correctly enqueue triggers
 * The trigger callbacks did not return a value in case a filter or shortcode callback was given
 * The Shop URL on the plugin overview page was broken
-* Prevent undefined variable notice on the "Send Data" tab
+* Prevent undefined variable notice on the "Send Data" & "Receive Data" tab if default values are used

 **For developers:**